atlarge-research/continuum/README.md

 # Continuum
-Continuum is a deployment and benchmarking framework for the edge continuum.
-Continuum automates setting up an edge continuum environment on virtual machines, emulates network latency and throughput between machines, manages software installations inside the emulated environment, and performs application- and system-level benchmarks.
+Continuum is a deployment and benchmarking framework for the edge-cloud compute continuum.
+Continuum offers the following features:

+1. Continuum automates the creation of a cluster of cloud, edge, and endpoint virtual machines to emulate a compute continuum environment.
+2. Users can freely configure the specifications of the virtual machines and the network connecting them through a single configuration file.
+3. Continuum automatically installs operating services, resource managers, and applicaitons inside the emulated cluster based on the user's preference.
+Supported operating services include MQTT, resource managers include Kubernetes, KubeEdge, and OpenFaaS, and applications include machine learning.
+4. Continuum can automatically benchmark the resource managers and applications installed in the emulated cluster, and report metrics and logs back to the user.
+5. Continuum is easily extendable, allowing users to add support for more infrastructure providers, operating services, resource managers, and applications.

+## Features
+Continuum supports the following software:

+1. **Infrastructure**: Virtual machine provisioning through QEMU/KVM on local bare-metal devices.
+2. **Operating Services**: Continuum can set up an MQTT broker on edge device for lightweight communication to endpoint users.
+3. **Resource Manager**: Continuum can deploy containerized applications via Docker and Containerd using the resource managers Kubernetes and KubeEdge.
+OpenFaaS is supported for deploying serverless functions.
+4. **Applications and application back-ends**: Continuum supports any application that can be deployed on VMs, containers, or serverless functions.
+As an example, a machine learning application is included.

 ## How it works
 Continuum has the following architecture: